dimiz51/DETR-Factory-PyTorch/README.md

 ## Case study: Fine-tuning and evaluating DETR on a small dataset
 To showcase and test that all the parts of this project were implemented correctly, I conducted a small case study.
-Using the [DETR notebook](./src/detr.ipynb), some pre-trained weights from a previous experiment and the [Chess pieces HQ](https://universe.roboflow.com/myroboflowprojects/chess-pieces-hq) dataset from [Roboflow](https://roboflow.com/) I have attempted to train DETR how to detect chess pieces in a chess board.
+Using the [DETR notebook](./src/detr.ipynb), some pre-trained weights from a previous experiment and the [People HQ](https://universe.roboflow.com/myroboflowprojects/people_hq) dataset from [Roboflow](https://roboflow.com/) I have attempted to train DETR how to detect people.

 ## Training the model
 Transformers typically require a **significant amount of training time**, especially when trained from scratch.
 Therefore, it is highly recommended to fine-tune the model instead and start the training using pre-trained weights for all the heads.

-For this PoC case study, **I have used pre-trained weights from a previous training with the COCO dataset** and then finetuned the model over the much smaller chess dataset for another 100 epochs.
-You can find the pre-trained weights and weights from this experiment [here](#pre-trained-weights-for-detr).
+For this PoC case study, **I have used pre-trained weights from a previous training with the [COCO people dataset](https://universe.roboflow.com/shreks-swamp/coco-dataset-limited--person-only) and then finetuned the model over the much smaller dataset I annotated using [Roboflow](https://roboflow.com/), for another 100 epochs.** You can find the pre-trained weights and weights from this experiment [here](#pre-trained-weights-for-detr).

 The total loss (weight sum of the GIoU, L1 bounding box loss and classification loss) as well as the separate losses from training time can be seen below: